thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/balance.md

 ---
+collection: Harrypedia
-title: "Balance of Power"
+title: Balance of Power
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 One of the troubling things about the world that Mrs. Rowling has created is